blcham/s-pipes-modules/README.md

-# S-Pipes modules
+# SPipes modules

 This project defines shared modules for s-pipes framework.

-# Module definitions for S-Pipes
+# Module definitions for SPipes